 On April 4, 2014, we received notification from BARDA, advising us of its decision to de-scope the current SparVax® anthrax vaccine contract through a partial termination for convenience.
 We do not expect that we will receive additional significant funding from BARDA for the further development of SparVax®.
 If the U.S. government makes significant contract awards for the supply to the SNS to our competitors, rather than to us, our business may be harmed and we may ultimately be unable to supply that particular treatment or product to foreign governments or other third parties.
 Further, changes in U.S. government budgets and agendas, funding strategies, cost overruns in our programs, or advances by our competitors, may result in changes in the timing of funding for, a decreased and de-prioritized emphasis on, or termination of, U.S. government contracts that support the development and/or procurement of the biodefense products we are developing.
+For example, while RFP-BARDA-08-15 for an rPA-based anthrax vaccine for the SNS initially indicated that the U.S. government would make an award by September 26, 2008, the award was delayed multiple times and ultimately canceled in December 2009.

 Funding is subject to U.S. Congressional appropriations, which are generally made on an annual basis even for multi-year contracts.
 More generally, due to the ongoing economic uncertainty, the U.S. government may reduce or delay spending in the biodefense field or eliminate funding of certain programs altogether, which could decrease the likelihood of future government contract awards or that the government would procure products from us.
 Future funding levels for two of our key government customers, BARDA and the U.S. Department of Defense, for the advanced development and procurement of MCMs are uncertain, and may be subject to budget cuts as the U.S. Congress and the President look to reduce the nation's budget deficit.
 The Pandemic and All-Hazards Preparedness Reauthorization Act, or PAHPRA, signed into law in March 2013, authorized \$2.8 billion in funding for the SRF for fiscal years 2014-2018.
 These funds are for the procurement of MCMs.
 PAHPRA also authorized \$415 million in funding to BARDA for advanced development activities.
-However, actual funding for BARDA is dependent on annual Congressional appropriations and Congress is not obligated to appropriate the authorized amount.
+However, actual funding for BARDA is dependent on annual congressional appropriations and congress is not obligated to appropriate the authorized amount.
 The fiscal year 2014 appropriation for BARDA advanced development is consistent with PAHPRA at \$415 million.
 The fiscal year 2014 appropriation for the SRF is \$255 million.

-Our product development contract for Valortim® with NIAID expired January 31, 2012.
-In 2013 we entered into a contract for approximately \$1 million to supply 35 vials of master cell bank for Valortim® to BARDA.
-There can be no assurance we will be successful in obtaining additional financial support to develop or procure Valortim®.
+Our product development contract for Valortim[®] with NIAID expired January 31, 2012.
+In 2013 we entered into a contract for approximately \$1 million to supply 35 vials of master cell bank for Valortim[®] to BARDA.
+There can be no assurance we will be successful in obtaining additional financial support to develop or procure Valortim[®].